borgbase/docs.borgbase.com/faq/index.md

         IdentityFile ~/.ssh/id_custom
     ```

+3. Is the SSH key you are using encrypted?
+Encrypted keys need to be unlocked (added to `ssh-agent`) before using them with Vorta and you may get prompted for a password when using it with Borg directly.
+So not well suited for non-interactive use.
+For most use cases, using an encrypted key doesn't increase security.
+It's better to use one key per machine and not move it.
-3. Is SSH trying too many keys?
+4. Is SSH trying too many keys?
 The maximum number of keys (`MaxAuthTries`) that can be tried per connection is 6.
 If you have more keys, specify the key to use, as shown above.
-4. Are the key permissions OK?
+5. Are the key permissions OK?
 Private keys and important config files (if in use) need to have a permission of `0600`.
 To change the permission:

     ```
     $ chmod 0600 ~/.ssh/id_custom ~/.ssh/config
     ```

-5. If you still get errors, try to connect to your repo using the `ssh` command with verbose logging enabled:
+6. If you still get errors, try to connect to your repo using the `ssh` command with verbose logging enabled:

     ```
     $ ssh -v xxxx@xxxx.repo.borgbase.com